How to Make an Art Portfolio

 MAKE IT ONLINE AND HARDCOPY

-Depending on which audience you’re showing your work to, you’ll need to make an art portfolio that fits the way they prefer to consumer content.
+Depending on which audience you’re showing your work to, you’ll need to make an art portfolio that fits the way they prefer to consume content.

 Not every gallery or cute downtown shop is run by a 20-something entrepreneur.
 Many businesses, galleries, and art-loving establishments are run by an older generation that values hardcopy visuals.
 The effort put into printing and laminating prints, and buying a binder that’s just the right size — these things are appreciated and can go a long way for you.